FerRacimo/popgen-pink-salmon/README.md

 4. How would recent migration into a population affect estimates of LD and N<sub>e</sub>?

-5. How does this analysis compare to the LD analysis in Mountain and Western Lowland Gorillas?
-Do these analyses measure the same thing?

-6. Given time and money how would you improve this analysis - more samples? more loci? more populations?
+5. Given time and money how would you improve this analysis - more samples? more loci? more populations?

 ## Data sources
 (please email (ryan.waples@gmail.com) me if you cannot access these papers)